The Difference Between Arbitration and Litigation

 The costs for the arbitration process are limited to the fee of the arbitrator(depending on the size of the claim, expertise of the arbitrator, and expenses), and attorney fees.
-Costs for litigation include attorney fees and court costs, which can be very high.
+Costs for litigation include attorney fees, pre-trial costs for depositions and interrogatories, records searches, and court costs, which can be very high.

 Use of Attorneys